sriramthota1/Esync/Sprint-1.md

 <br>

 User Stories for Sprint 1:
-* As a user, I would like to use the What2Watch platform for a movie suggestion.
+* As a user, I would like to use HealthSync Website for Fitness.

 - As a user, I would have to answer 6 questions to generate a random movie suggestion.

-    - What is the watching occasion?
+    -What is your fitness goal?
-    - Select your preferred viewing platform.
-(Multiple Selection Option)
-    - Please select the genre of the Movie?
-(Multiple Selection Option)
-    - Should the movie be age-appropriate?
+    -Select your preferred workout type.
+(Multiple Selection Option) -Please select the workout intensity level.
+(Multiple Selection Option) -Should the workout be age-appropriate?
-    - How old would you like the movie to be?
-    - Preferred IMDB movie rating?
+    -How long should the workout be?
+    -What is your current fitness level?

-- As a user, I would like to sign up/login to use the What2Watch platform and the features it provides.
+- As a user, I would like to sign up/login to use the HealthSync Website and the features it provides.

 <hr>